tpwrules/nixos-ship/docs/format.md

 3. `version`: Integer describing the overall version of the shipfile.
 If not known by the receiver, the shipfile is rejected.

-No features of either type are currently defined.
+No optional features are currently defined.
 The shipfile version is currently 1.

 Note that the JSON should be sorted lexicographically by keys and pretty-printed with 2 spaces of indentation for reproducibility.